openmm/openmm/docs-source/usersguide/theory/02_standard_forces.rst

 solver can be used), both solvers can be benchmarked on a given problem to find the one with the best performance.

+By default, the CG solver uses a preconditioner that automatically activates if any electrodes use Gaussian widths or Thomas-Fermi parameters different from each other.
+This will usually allow the solver to converge to a given tolerance in fewer iterations.
+However, if these electrode parameters differ but are very close to each other, benefit from the preconditioner may be offset by additional numerical error introduced due to floating-point roundoff.
+This should not affect the results, but may cause the CG solver to require more iterations to converge.
+Disabling the preconditioner may improve performance in such a case.

 Because ConstantPotentialForce needs to compute all of the electrostatic interactions in a system, it should not be used with AmoebaMultipoleForce, and is thus incompatible with induced dipole-based polarizable force fields.